MattiasFestin/tap-notify/README.md

 ## How to Use

-You can use tap-notify in the same way as other [TAP reporters](https://github.com/substack/tape#pretty-reporters).
+You can use tap-notify-termux in the same way as other [TAP reporters](https://github.com/substack/tape#pretty-reporters).
 I recommend to use as the first pipe.

 ```
-npm install -g tap-notify
+npm install -g tap-notify-termux
 ```

+It has the same namn as the original `tap-notify` command.
 ```
 tape ./*.test.js | tap-notify | tap-diff
 ```